CyR1en/Voxx/Docs/Final.md

 ### Voxx Servers

 This module is where the server for Voxx is actually implemented.
-Since we’ve made is so that the Server is actually event based, at it’s core, the server implementation is pretty simple and it can be broken down like the following.
+Since we’ve made is so that the Server is actually event based, at its core, the server implementation is pretty simple, and it can be broken down like the following.
 ```java
 public class VoxxServer extends Server implements EventBus.Listener {